WooyoohL/Noise-robust_MER/README.md

 ## Update

-Our work has been accepted by MRAC@ACM Multimedia.
+Our work has been accepted by MRAC@ACM Multimedia 2024.

 ## Introduction